Surrey Sunday Soccer Rules

 Playoff Format & Tiebreak Procedure

-In the playoffs, if a game is tied in the second half, at the 3-minute mark the LC will blow the whistle and the game will proceed straight to penalty kicks to decide a winner.
+In the playoffs, if a game is tied in the second half, at the 3-minute mark the on-stie staff will blow the whistle and the game will proceed straight to penalty kicks to decide a winner.
 If a game becomes tied in the final 3 minutes of the second half, they game will end there and proceed to penalty kicks as well.

 Teams must select 3 shooters each.
 Shooters for each team must alternate guy/girl/guy or vice versa.